kaizenberg/Sarvekshan/README.md

 **Goals**

-- Enable government to track movement of such individuals without compromising their **privacy & safety** in public
+- Enable government to track movement of such individuals without compromising their **privacy** & **safety** in public
-- Integrate all useful government & 3rd party services & resources pertaining to COVID-19
+- Integrate all useful government & 3rd-party resources pertaining to COVID-19
 - Promote delivery of information through online survey to increase reach & feedback
 - Assist in issuing ePasses to those without smartphones as well
 - Persuade people to get lab tested to avail relief from lockdown restrictions
 - Allow essential-services/health/supply-chain workers resume their services without facing challenges
-- Help unoganized sector & daily wagers obtain temporary identity to avail relief packages
+- Help unoganized sector & daily-wagers obtain temporary identity to avail relief packages

 I built this app within 20 days without spending a dime, using mostly open-source technologies, & without deploying any infrastructure.
 I wish this reaches the government & they refer this to build better solutions or enhance existing Arogya Setu app.